lluizamaral/lluizamaral/README.md

+✨About me:
+### My name is Luiz and I'm looking to become a great python language professional.
-### I’m currently learning back-end and front-end to collaborate with my ideas and help others with yours ideas.  🤝
+ -(that's why I'm currently learning back-end and front-end.
+To execute my ideas and collaborate with others' ideas.).  🤝

+desenvolvedor fullstack,

 </div>
 📫 zktscontact@gmail.com